Chondroitin: benefits, dosage, contraindications

 ✪✪✪✪✪

-It has been found that some patients with psoriasis show significant clinical and histological improvement of psoriatic lesions after taking chondroitin for their osteoarthritis.
-This effect was confirmed in a clinical trial suggesting that chondroitin may be particularly beneficial in patients with both conditions, especially since anti-inflammatory treatment can induce or exacerbate psoriasis.
+It has been observed that some patients with psoriasis experience significant clinical and histological improvement of psoriatic lesions after taking chondroitin to treat their osteoarthritis.
+This effect was confirmed in a clinical trial that suggests chondroitin may offer a particular benefit for patients with both conditions, especially since treatment with anti-inflammatory drugs can induce or exacerbate psoriasis.

 Posologie